 A look at Johnson & Johnson’s earnings

-Johnson & Johnson’s stock value has fallen by ~6.2% year-to-date, which is lower than the VanEck Vectors Pharmaceutical ETF (PPH) return of ~2.6%.
-PPH invests 7.4% of its portfolio in Johnson & Johnson, 7.9% in Novartis AG (NVS), 5.6% in Pfizer (PFE), and 5.0% in Merck and Co.
-(MRK).
-Investors can refer earnings of other companies on our pharmaceutical earnings overview page.
+Johnson & Johnson’s stock value has fallen ~13% year-to-date, which is lower than the Health Care Select Sector SPDR ETF’s (XLV) return of ~4.6%.
+XLV invests 9.5% of its portfolio in Johnson & Johnson, 3.6% in Bristol Myers Squibb (BMY), 5.9% in Gilead Sciences (GILD), and 4.61% in Amgen (AMGN).
+Investors can find out earnings for other companies on our Earnings Overview page.

-Johnson & Johnson’s top line fell by ~7.4% at $17.1 billion for 3Q15, driven by an operational increase of 0.8% and the negative currency impact of 8.2%.
-At constant exchange rates, the consumer healthcare segment revenues grew by 3.1%, while the pharmaceutical segment’s revenues fell by 0.3% and the medical devices segment’s revenues grew by 0.9% during 3Q15.
+Johnson & Johnson’s top line fell by ~8.8% to $17.8 billion for 2Q15, driven by an operational decline of 0.9% and the negative currency impact of 7.9%.
+At constant exchange rates, consumer healthcare segment revenues rose by 2.3% in 2Q15, pharmaceutical segment revenues rose 1%, and medical devices segment revenues fell 4.7% in 2Q15.

-Johnson & Johnson, established in 1886, is one of the largest pharmaceuticals and healthcare companies in the world.
-With headquarters in New Brunswick, New Jersey, the company has an operational presence in more than 60 countries and supplies products to over 200 countries worldwide.
-Further details can be learned in the article Investing in Johnson & Johnson: What you should know.
+Johnson & Johnson (JNJ), established in 1886, is one of the largest pharmaceutical and healthcare companies.
+With headquarters in New Brunswick, New Jersey, the company has operational presence in more than 60 countries and products supplied to more than 200 countries worldwide.
+You can read more about this in our series Investing in Johnson & Johnson: What you should know.